Jaklin Zlatanova: Season 2017–2018

-The magical trio is now back!
 Having missed out the entire 2016–2017 season due to the pregnancy, Zlatanova joined Gaby Ocete and Pao Ferrari and started her second season with the jersey of Mann Filer Stadium Casablanca.

 Season 2019–2020

 In 2019 Jaklin signed with WBC Beroe, which is competing in the National Women's Basketball leagues in Bulgaria.
 Below is her statistics for the current season.